 It is very difficult at best, but mostly impossible, to sell clothing online without providing measurements.
 The consensus for including measurements on eBay is about 50-50.
 Half of the clothing sellers say it doesn't matter, clothes will sell without measurements.
 The other half say measurements are definitely necessary.
 Savvy sellers know that measurements are important to buyers, and many won't bother to ask for them but just move on to another seller who does provide measurements.

 Buyers know that different brands run differently.
 They will measure an item that fits correctly and compare those measurements to a garment on eBay.
 Always include measurements on clothing.
-Here is a great guide explaining how to measure clothing the eBay way.

 Display Clothing on a Mannequin

 The likelihood of selling your clothing items increase when they are displayed on a mannequin.
 This helps the buyer visualize how the item fits, how the neckline lays, the length of the item, and how the pattern looks both close up and from a distance.
 Hollow plastic torso mannequins can be purchased on eBay for about $20.
 Investing in a mannequin will pay for itself many times.
 When your budget allows, you can always upgrade to a dress form or full-size mannequin.

 Again, help buyers visualize the item as they would wear it.
 Display the item on a mannequin and show photos of the front, side, and back.
 Show photos of any embellishments such as zippers, interesting buttons, unusual stitching, or logos.
 Make sure the buyer knows what he is buying.

 It is a good idea to include photos of both the brand and size tag, as well as the content tag.
 This protects you as a seller if you receive an Item Not As Described case.
 Some buyers are more likely to look at photos rather than read a description, so let your photos tell the story.